Danville, California

 Danville vs San Ramon vs Walnut Creek?

 Danville sits between the two on price and on character.
 San Ramon to the south has the Dougherty Valley master-planned tech-buyer concentration (Dougherty Valley High #27 California) and slightly newer housing stock.
 Walnut Creek to the north has the downtown walkable urban core with BART, restaurants, and the Lesher Center; SRVUSD does not reach Walnut Creek (MDUSD covers it).
-Danville is the in-between: SRVUSD schools, walkable downtown Hartz Avenue, slower-paced than Walnut Creek, more of a premium than San Ramon proper, and the Iron Horse Trail spine runs through all three connecting the corridor.
+Danville is the in-between: SRVUSD schools, walkable downtown Hartz Avenue, slower-paced than Walnut Creek, premium-er than San Ramon proper, and the Iron Horse Trail spine runs through all three connecting the corridor.

-What's the Iron Horse Trail and why does it matter?
+What is the Iron Horse Trail and why does it matter?

 The Iron Horse Trail is a 32-mile paved former rail corridor running through the Tri-Valley from Concord south to Pleasanton, passing right through downtown Danville.
 Properties within walking distance of an Iron Horse Trail access point carry a measurable resale premium and a quality-of-life argument that does not show up in a Zillow listing description.
-The trail is one of the structural reasons Danville's downtown keeps its walkability advantage over the comparable Tri-Valley suburbs.
+The trail is one of the structural reasons Danville's downtown maintains its walkability advantage over the comparable Tri-Valley suburbs.

 Does Lily Garipova speak Russian for Danville transactions?